alchrabas/flask_mattermost_sso_example/README.md

 [Exeris](https://github.com/alchrabas/exeris) - my open-source crafting and exploration game -
 but I've simplified the code excerpt so it can be reused in other projects.

-I've used Flask-OAuthlib, because I've needed Flask anyway, but it's probably very similar with bare oauthlib.
+I've used Flask-OAuthlib, because I've needed Flask anyway, but it's probably very similar with bare oauthlib 1.1.2.

 The user accounts are managed by Flask-login to simplify the process.

 `/oauth/authorize` endpoint is requested by the client's browser during the login process, but